frabazz/hls4ml_bambu_container/README.md

 This repository provides a self-contained Docker image for working with hls4ml and the Bambu HLS compiler backend.

-The container is based on Ubuntu 22.04 and includes Miniconda3, Python 3.10, TensorFlow, Keras (CPU version), and the hls4ml repository (nghielme/hls4ml@bambu-backend).
+The container is based on Ubuntu 22.04 and includes Miniconda3, Python 3.10, TensorFlow, Keras (CPU version), and the hls4ml repository [fork of nghielme](https://github.com/nghielme/hls4ml/tree/bambu-backend).
 It also installs the bambu executable.

 ## Prerequisites